mjf1406/slot-scheduler/README.md

   - [ ] edit class: currently not so bad even though it's not optimistic
   - [x] delete class
   - [ ] edit class Display text
-  - [ ] hide class
+  - [x] hide class: there's a small flash of hidden UI state before it disappears, which is okay?
-  - [ ] unhide class
+  - [x] unhide class
   - [x] create slot: not possible because we need the id that's generated on the server
   - [x] edit slot
   - [x] delete slot
-  - [ ] disable slot: slow currently as not optimistic
+  - [x] disable slot
-  - [ ] enable slot: slow currently as not optimistic
+  - [x] enable slot
   - [x] move class
 - How do we handle the same class being repeated when the class will be in different blocks?
 Options:
   1. when editing a class, allow a linked class to be selected, where they both share TEXT column data